 But what causes people to have such poor listening skills?
 How can they be so oblivious to their lack of attentiveness?
 And, most importantly, how can they utilize strategies to improve their listening skills?

 For one, most people are more concerned about what they have to say than what the other person is saying.
-As a result, whenever they’re not talking, they’re thinking about what they are going to say next.
-However, listening takes concentration and it is extremely difficult to hear what someone else is saying when you’re busy formulating your own response.
+As a result, whenever they’re not talking, they’re thinking about what they will say next.
+However, listening takes concentration, and it is extremely difficult to hear what someone else is saying when you’re busy formulating your own response.

-Other hindrances to listening include distractions in the form of other people, electronic devices, or competing thoughts.
-Ironically, some people can repeat what was said verbatim, and yet they’re still guilty of not listening.
+Other hindrances to listening include distractions in other people, electronic devices, or competing thoughts.
+Ironically, some people can repeat what was said verbatim, yet they’re still guilty of not listening.
 How on earth is this possible?
 They failed to embrace the many elements of active listening and other strategies to improve listening skills.

-One of the most important types of listening skills, active listening involves not only hearing what is said, but also noticing nonverbal communication.
-These silent messages—the speaker’s facial expressions, posture, and other types of body language—may send an entirely different message from the words that they speak.
+One of the most important types of listening skills, active listening, involves hearing what is said and noticing nonverbal communication.
+These silent messages—the speaker’s facial expressions, posture, and other body language types—may send an entirely different message from the words that they speak.

 If you’re wondering how to improve your listening comprehension skills, there are a few key listening skills exercises you can start using right away.

 If you really want to improve your listening skills, be sure you’re giving the speaker your undivided attention.
 Believe it or not, it’s actually rude for you to text, check email, or perform other tasks while someone else is talking to you!
 Also, look at the speaker in the eye instead of focusing on other objects in the room.
 If it's a matter of it being not easy to concentrate while maintaining eye contact, then at least let them know you are listening and that it's easier for you to focus when looking away.
 On the other hand, taking notes is one way to improve listening skills, so if you need to write things down, make sure you tell the speaker why you’re writing while they talk.